Save Big on Cyber Monday! Up to 40% Off

 SQL JOIN same table twice on same column

-The T-SQL syntax for UNION ALL is as follows:
+The syntax for SQL UNION ALL is as follows:

 SELECT column_1, column_2, ... column_n